 - Creating Your First IAM Admin User and Group

 As a best practice, do not use the AWS account root user for any task where it’s not required.
 Instead, learn how to create an IAM administrator user and group for yourself.

 You can use the AWS Security Token Service (AWS STS) to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
 Temporary security credentials work almost identically to the long-term access key credentials that your IAM users can use.

-In the “Comments” section below, let us know if you would like to see anything on these or other IAM documentation pages expanded or updated to make the documentation more useful for you.
+In the “Comments” section below, let us know if you would like to see anything on these or other IAM documentation pages expanded or updated to make them more useful to you.